TNO/lessons-learned-framework/README.md

 - FIX: Edit rights on kcr2 website
 - Add the option to upload reports
 - Add the option to upload one image of the incident (for the infographic)
-- Make a separate app for the infographics view (with a link to the L3)
+- Make a separate app for the infographics view (with a link to the L3) -> GRIP-ATLAS
 - FIX: The non-edit view, since there are new types available.
 Also update the way lessons are shown.
 - Implement traffic light + smiley for the lessons
 - Show default image and/or infographic for each CM incident type